 - Restricting Entrance Holes: When unwanted birds take over birdhouses, changing the entrance hole size is an easy way to keep them out.
 This is especially effective when larger birds such as European starlings or house sparrows are taking over houses meant for wrens, bluebirds, or swallows.
 A front plate or a small section of pipe to create a tunnel to the entrance are easy ways to fix bird house entrances so unwanted birds stay away.

 - Block Cavity Entrances: Cavity-nesting birds may investigate a wide range of unsuitable nest sites, such as dryer vents, pipe fittings, chimneys, or small holes that lead to attics or other places they are not welcome.
-Blocking those entrances with hardware mesh, wood scraps, or other barriers can keep birds from nesting, but be sure there are no birds inside the cavity when the blockage is installed.
+Blocking those entrances with hardware mesh, wood scraps, expanding foam, or other barriers can keep birds from nesting, but be sure there are no birds already inside the cavity when the blockage is installed.

 - Slope Ledges: Many birds build nests on convenient ledges, including under house eaves, on porches, or on any somewhat level site, such as a porch lamp or clothesline post.
 Because these ledges are often part of a structure, it can be difficult to remove them, but sloping the ledge can make it impossible for birds to successfully nest.
 Add a block, board, or other material to create a slope steeper than 45 degrees and birds will not be able to construct a nest.

 - Spring Barriers: In areas where birds are nesting on ledges and it may be impossible to effectively create a slope, line the area with a loose spring instead.
 The open coils of the spring are not suitable for nesting, and a simple spring is easy to attach with hardware staples or clips.
 For the best results, choose a spring with at least an inch between each coil so the spring's surface is suitably unstable.
+A children's spring toy is the perfect option.

 - Light Flashes: Birds like quiet, undisturbed places for nesting, and random flashes of light can make the birds more nervous and less likely to build their nest in that location.
 Add several small mirrors to unwelcome nesting sites and birds may not only move on because of the light, but their own reflections could fool the birds that the site is already claimed.
 Mylar strips, reflective wind chimes, and pieces of aluminum foil dangling in a small mobile are other options.